menosgeze/Website2/content/docs/PostgresqlSummary.md

 `With temporaryTableName as (select statment) select statement using another table and temporaryTableName;` There could be several temporaryTableNames separated by comma but the last one does not have comma.

+* The With Recursive Clause:

+`with recursive temptable as ( select attributes from tab1 where conditions union select tab1.attributes from tab1 inner join temptable on temptable.parent_attribute = tab1.child_attribute)
+select * from temptable;`

+This is a basic example where one can be trying to trace ascendants/descendants in some sense of a single data: recommended by, manager/employee of, parent/child of, etc.

 * Other cool stuff:
     - Strings are appended with ||: `attribute || ', ' || attribute2.`
     - UNION to list rows from two tables with the similar attributes, and usually the same number of attributes.